Jbhnd/reddit-cl/README.md

 - **Redux** – State management for scalable and maintainable code.
 - **HTML5 & CSS3** – Structure and styling of the app.
 - **JavaScript (ES6+)** – API calls, event handling, and dynamic content.
-- **Reddit API** – Fetches posts, comment, subreddits, and search results.
+- **Reddit API** – Fetches posts, comments, subreddits, and search results.
 - **Cloudflare Pages** – Deployment of the live app.

 ## Getting Started